Stagge/gitleaks-tutorial/gitleaks-tutorial/step2/text.md

 ```bash
 gitleaks detect --source ~/demo-repo -v
 ```{{exec}}
-You should no longer see the API key in the output!🥳
+You should no longer see the API key in the output! 🎉